recogito/recogito-studio/backup-and-restore.md

 ![](./assets/images/studio-sql-editor.png)

-Run the following SQL commands:
+Run the following SQL commands, they can be pasted into the editor all at once. :

 ```sql
 DROP POLICY IF EXISTS "Users with correct policies can SELECT on objects" ON storage.objects;